Holden Commodore (VF): Commodore SV6

-The SV6 utilises the larger 3.6-litre SIDI V6 engine and is available with both a manual and automatic transmission.
-The SV6 is also available with the 3.6 L LPG V6.
-The SV6 features a sportier body kit than the Evoke, with LED running lights, a lip spoiler, FE2 suspension and 18-inch alloy wheels.
-The interior fittings are sports seats with suede/leather trim, rear arm rest leather steering wheel and gear shift lever.
+The SV6 was the sports V6 nameplate.
+It used the 3.6-litre SIDI V6, with an optional 3.6-litre LPG V6.
+It was available with both manual and automatic transmissions.
+It featured a sports bodykit, LED running lights, a lip spoiler, FE2 suspension and 18-inch alloy wheels.
+The interior fittings are sports seats with suede/leather trim, rear arm rest, leather steering wheel and gear shift lever.

-For the 2016 model year, Holden released a special edition called the "Black Edition".
-Available on SV6 and SS models, it featured the same mechanics as a standard SV6 and SS (3.6 V6 and 6.2 V8 respectively) but added extra features such as satellite navigation, heads-up display, red stitching and black detailing on the grill, side vents, and wheels.